 - Remove the air filter.
 Be very careful to prevent dirt from dropping into the air intake.
 Wipe out any remaining loose dirt with a clean dry cloth.

-- Take a look with your filter.
-If your air filter is plugged with grass and dirt, the engine will not be able to breath.
+- Take a look at your filter.
+If your air filter is plugged with grass and dirt, the engine will not be able to breathe.
 This can cause your engine to overheat.
 Your engine will be searching for air wherever it can find it.
-If it can’t get the clean air through the air filter, it may begin to pull air and oil out of the crankcase.
+If it can’t get clean air through the air filter, it may begin to pull air and oil out of the crankcase.

 Your Cub Cadet will begin to smoke because of the oil that is burning off.

 - Replace your air filter if it looks bad.
 Otherwise, knock the loose dirt out of the filter and place it back in the air filter housing.
 A good way to verify whether your filter can continue to be used is by holding the filter up to the light and checking to see if you can see light through the paper filter.
-If you can’t see light you need to replace it.
+If you can’t see the light or the filter is damaged you need to replace it.